-This unique Outward Bound expedition will challenge and invigorate you as you and your crew learn foundational sea kayaking skills which will then be put into practice paddling in and around the 400 islands and outcrops which make up the San Juan Islands.
+This unique Outward Bound expedition will challenge and invigorate you as you explore the San Juan Islands.
+Over the first few days of the expedition, you and your crew will learn foundational sea kayaking skills which will then be put into practice paddling in and around the 400 islands and outcrops which make up the San Juan Islands.
 These frigid waters are teeming with wildlife including seals, sea lions, eagles, and whales, including gray whales as well as three resident Orca pods.
-You and your crew will be challenged with navigating and paddling through the inland water ways, moving your camp from island to island through sometimes substantial navigation challenges, currents and waves.
+You and your crew will be challenged with navigating and paddling through the inland water ways, moving your camp from island to island through sometimes substantial navigation challenges, currents and waves

 Do you ever want to unplug, step away from the daily grind to take on new challenges?
 Are you ready to conquer harder skills and remind your senses (or discover for the first time) what it’s like to crest a mountain peak, hear the echoes at the edge of a vast canyon or feel the rush of white water spray on your face?
 Take a break from your routine, radically change your surroundings and test your tenacity.
 Put some “firsts” in front of you and find moments of unexpected discovery along the way.
 Experience Outward Bound as an adult and prepare for an injection of adventure, awareness and adaptability that sticks with you long after you unpack your backpack.

 Return home with newly expanded wilderness abilities, an energized outlook, a rekindled allowance of empathy into situations and relationships and an eye toward the future.

 Participants will paddle from island to island and get acquainted with the fascinating natural and cultural history of the Pacific Northwest coast.
 Instructors will teach students the technical skills, teamwork, and communication skills necessary to travel as a group in a working waterway.
 Students may also have the opportunity to do a service project with a local land agency, hike to an island vista, or comb the beach.